dogweather/forkful/content/en/c-sharp/good-coding-practices/organizing-code-into-functions.md

 weight: 18
 ---

-## What & Why?
-Chunking code into functions is like sorting LEGO bricks into bins—it makes finding and using them easier.
-We do this to avoid repetition, to simplify understanding, and to make maintenance less of a headache.

 ## How to:
 Imagine you've got code that prints a greeting several times.
 Without functions, it's a mess.
 With functions, it's neat.